Shelley Jacobson – Chief Executive Officer

 Susan Beaulieu – Director of the NEAR Science and Tribal Wisdom Project

-Susan Beaulieu joined MCCC in September of 2015.
-As the Director of NEAR Science (Neurological, Epigenetics, ACEs and Resilience) and Tribal Wisdom Project, she teaches about adverse childhood experiences — ACEs — in Native American communities.
+As the Director of NEAR Science (Neurological, Epigenetics, ACEs and Resilience) and Tribal Wisdom Project, Susan teaches about adverse childhood experiences — ACEs — in Native American communities.
 In addition to her work with MCCC, Susan is inspired by the power of resiliency and is exploring traditional indigenous practices around mindfulness as strategies to promote greater well-being for Native American youth through a fellowship with the Bush Foundation.

 Susan has a Bachelor’s Degree in Social Science from St. Cloud State University, a Master’s Degree in Public and Nonprofit Management and Leadership from Hubert H. Humphrey Institute of Public Affairs and, she is finishing her Ph.D. in Social and Administrative Pharmacy.